Five-Year-Old Seriously Injured in Red Light Accident

 If you or someone you love has been hurt in a Phoenix car accident, contact an experienced injury lawyer at Phillips Law Group for a free case review.

 Call or text 1-800-706-3000.

 When drivers fail to obey traffic signs and signals, it is often the result of being distracted, fatigued or even intoxicated.
 According to the Arizona Department of Transportation, about 2.2 percent of all the auto accidents in the state were caused by drivers who disregarded a traffic signal.
 Of those accidents, at least half led to serious injuries and dozens more were fatal.

 Running a red light is an all too common act that can have serious consequences.
 The Insurance Institute for Highway Safety reports that about half of the victims of red light crashes were not the ones at-fault.
 Approximately one in three people claim they know someone who has been injured or killed in a red light accident.

 Red light accidents are completely preventable.
 All drivers should stop on red and put their full attention to the task at hand.
 Distracted driving is often a cause of running a red light.

 Have you or someone you love been injured in an auto accident caused by a careless driver?
-Our attorneys can help you obtain the compensation you deserve.
+Our car accident attorneys can help you obtain the compensation you deserve.